quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 About 67% of syrup's composition is carbohydrates, with 90% (60% of the overall composition) of the carbs coming from sugars.
-Of the total sugar content, almost all of it is sucrose, with about 1-1.5% of total composition coming from glucose and 0.5-1% of the total composition coming from fructose. [^2]
+Of the total sugar content, almost all of it is sucrose, with about 1-1.5% of total composition coming from glucose and 0.5-1% of the total composition coming from fructose.[^2]

-I used B&G Foods Pure Maple Syrup (because it's what Harmons sells) and, according to Cronometer, there was 44.2 grams of total sugars in the 50 grams I ate (a lot more than the standard 67%).
-If I assume the same ratios for most others syrups' sugar composition applies, then about 43 grams would be sucrose with about .5 grams from fructose and glucose each.
+I used B&G Foods Pure Maple Syrup (because it's what Harmons sells) and, according to Cronometer, there was 44.2 grams of total sugars in the 50 grams I ate (a lot more than the standard 60%).
+If I assume the same ratios for most others syrups' sugar composition applies, then about 43 grams would be sucrose with about 0.5 grams from fructose and glucose each.
 After being broken down into sucrose's subcomponents, I would estimate that there's about 22 grams of glucose and fructose each.